Amanita Muscaria & Muscimol: Research & Studies

 → View study

-Microinjection of muscimol into specific limbic brain regions reduced anxiety and depressive behaviors in rodents, adding anatomical specificity to how GABA modulation translates into mood outcomes.
+Microinjection of muscimol into specific limbic brain regions reduced anxiety and depressive behaviors in rodents, adding specificity to how GABA modulation translates into mood outcomes.

 → View study